wylited/LL/README.md

-# Undecided product name - Leveraged Liabilities
+# Learners Library - Leveraged Liabilities
 A hackathon project made for CIS Hackathon 2024, centerred about using technology to improve the quality of education.

 ## Setup and Installation